exploreborders/LocalRAG/plan.md

 # Building a Local RAG System with Python and Ollama

 ## Overview
 This project implements a production-ready Local RAG (Retrieval-Augmented Generation) system using PostgreSQL for document storage, Elasticsearch for vector search, and Ollama for local LLM generation.
 The system features Docker-based database setup for easy deployment, advanced document processing with Docling, and a modern web interface.
 It provides accurate, context-aware responses by combining efficient document retrieval with generative AI, all running locally for maximum privacy and control.
+Currently undergoing performance optimizations to significantly speed up document processing through batch operations, parallel processing, and pipeline tuning.

 ## Prerequisites
 - Python 3.8 or higher